Declutter kids’ toys with my free printable decluttering calendar, and have a completely organized playroom by the end of the month!

 1. Gather up all of the items from the day’s category.

-Gathering up all of the toys in the same category helps me (and my boys!) see exactly what we have so that we can more accurately determine what they still use and love and what has seen better days and can be either tossed or passed along to someone who will enjoy it more.
+Gathering up all of the toys in the same category helps me (and my boys!) see exactly what we have.
+That way we can more accurately determine what they still use and love and what has seen better days.
+That helps us decide what can be either tossed or passed along to someone who will enjoy it more.

 After I’ve done my first pass through, I go through the group of toys with the boys so they can decide what they want to keep and what can be passed along to someone else.